dentarg/auth0-blog/_posts/2018-04-27-more-jwt-io-and-jwt-debugger-extension-updates.markdown

 }
 ```

 Multiple libraries go in the `libs` array.
-Most of the JSON file is self explanatory, but some values are optional.
+Most of the JSON file is self-explanatory, but some values are optional.
 For full details, check the [README](https://github.com/jsonwebtoken/jsonwebtoken.github.io/blob/master/README.md) file.

 To add a language or framework, a new JSON file must be created.
 The name of the file should start with a number, followed by a name, and end with `.json`.
 No further changes are required (other than editing the contents of the file).